sherryliao21/expense-tracker-tailwindcss/README.md

 </p>

 <br />
-Expense Tracker is a Naruto-themed expense tracker web app built with Node.js, Express & MongoDB.
+This is a Naruto-themed expense tracker web app built with Node.js, Express & MongoDB.
 Keep track of your income & expenses and browse the records in different months/types/categoires!
 <br/>
 <br/>
-This project is live on Heroku: [https://expense-tracker-naruto.herokuapp.com/](https://expense-tracker-naruto.herokuapp.com/)
+This project is live on[Heroku](https://expense-tracker-naruto.herokuapp.com/)

 You can register your own account or login with Facebook or the default user account: